 Various strains are better suited to specific growing conditions and host plants.
 Therefore, you may find that some strains perform better than others in your specific growing environment.

 A Plant Growth Promoting Rhizobacteria

-This specific bacterium belongs to a group known as plant growth promoting rhizobacteria (PGPR).
+This specific bacterium belongs to a group known as plant growth-promoting rhizobacteria (PGPR).
 These bacteria are naturally found in soils, yet plants often benefit from grower-applied inoculants.
 There are many different species of PGPR.
 There are also different strains within each species.

 In the past few years, the use of PGPR has been rapidly increasing.
 However, these bacteria have been used by growers for a long time.
 In fact, the first “bacteriological fertilizer” was sold in 1897 under the name Alinit.
-It contained the PGPR Bacillis subtilis.
+It contained the PGPR Bacillus subtilis.